prescriptiveanalytics/secureprescriptiveanalytics.github.io/_posts/2023-03-13-ism2023-track-organization.md

 image: /blog/resources/2023-03-13-ism2023-track-organization/ism2023-flyer.jpg
 ---

-The Secure Prescriptive Analytics team is proud to announce our new ISM 2023 track titled "Software Design Aspects for Industrial Machine Learning".
+Das SPA Team organisiert den neuen Track "Software Design Aspects for Industrial Machine Learning" auf der ISM 2023.
+Wir freuen uns auf SPA relevante Beiträge von anderen ForscherInnen und die gemeinsame Diskussion Vorort.

 <!--more-->
 With the introduction of a new track to [ISM][ism]{:target="_blank"} 2023, we hope to further increase the community's activities in SPA-related research areas.
 Our new track provides a platform for active participation through paper submissions and likely insightful discussions at the conference.
 We welcome your contributions to our track: